 Players score penalty points depending on the order in which they got rid of all of their cards.
 The first player to do so scores no penalty points, the last player scores 2 penalty points and all other players score 1 penalty point.

-The game ends when one player has accrued 4 penalty points - this can also be set to 5 or 6 points.
-The winner is whoever has the fewest points at the game’s end, wins.
+The game ends when one player has accrued 4 penalty points; this can also be set to 5 or 6 points.
+Whoever has the fewest points at the game’s end, wins.

-Big Two can also be played for a set number of rounds, after which the game ends.
+Instead of 4 penalty points, president can be played for a set number of rounds, after which the game ends.
 The options are 3, 5 or 10 rounds.

 Two can either be the highest or lowest value card.